brockgr/csshx/README.txt

 CREDITS:

 Thanks to everyone for the suggestions and bug reports.
 That's what makes coding fun.
-In additon, I would like to thank the following people for their
+In addition, I would like to thank the following people for their
-patches: Eric Lubow, mtbeedee, Mitch Silverstein
+patches: Eric Lubow, mtbeedee, Mitch Silverstein, Robin Stephenson